Department of Justice is now the Department of Communities and Justice. Find out more >

 The time limit for starting a case in court for property damage resulting from a car accident is six years from the date of the accident.

 If the time limit has passed, you will need to ask the court for permission to start a case out of time.
 You should get legal advice first.

 To start a case in a NSW court, your claim must have some connection with NSW.
 For example, the car accident occurred in NSW.

 If you are not sure whether you can file your claim in NSW, you should get legal advice.

 To win a court case, you need to have evidence to support your claim.
 Evidence to support a claim resulting from a car accident could include:

-You should consider the strength of your claim before going to court, and get legal advice.
+Before going to court you should consider the strength of your claim and get legal advice.